PatrickChudalla/jclouds-examples/azure-database-example/README.md

 #### 2. Azure Managed Identity (`managed-identity`)

 Uses Azure Managed Identity to automatically obtain access tokens.
 This method works when running on Azure resources (VMs, App Service, Container Instances, AKS, etc.) with Managed Identity enabled.
-Before using this method, ensure all prerequisites in [Requirements for Azure Entra ID Authentication](#requirements-for-azure-entra-id-authentication) are met.
+Before using this method, ensure all prerequisites in [Azure Entra ID Managed Identity Authentication](#azure-entra-id-managed-identity-authentication) are met.

 **Important**: This requires running on an Azure resource with Managed Identity configured.